Back to DWU AI Articles

 Interest Earnings on Debt Service Fund

-Interest earned on amounts held in the debt service fund is excluded from gross revenues for rate covenant purposes, per standard indenture language reviewed by DWU.
+Interest earned on amounts held in the debt service fund is excluded from gross revenues for rate covenant purposes, per standard indenture language.
 Many indentures state that gross revenues include 'operating revenues' but exclude interest on debt service reserves.

 Available PFC Revenues Deduction

 Passenger Facility Charges (PFCs) are user fees collected by the airport.
-Some bond indentures permit the airport to deduct available PFC revenues from debt service when calculating the coverage ratio.
+PFC revenues can be treated two ways in coverage calculations: some indentures include PFC in gross revenues (numerator), while others permit the airport to deduct available PFC revenues from debt service (denominator).
+The denominator deduction is more common and produces a higher calculated coverage ratio.

 Example from Hawaii 2010 bonds (Oahu airports):